-It was Wendy who suggested we went to Croatia.
-Our trip as far south as Dubrovnik took 60 days of which 22 days were spent in Croatia
+It was Wendy who suggested we make our first trip to Croatia in 2006.
+This was as far south as Dubrovnik and took 60 days of which 22 days were spent in Croatia

 a section of this account, click on the highlighted text.
 To read our notes on the other countries we passed through, or have visited previously, use the left hand side menu.